How to Prioritize Content Refreshes

 Sources to keep nearby

 Use the Google Search Console Performance report for clicks, impressions, CTR, average position, pages, and query context.
 Use GA4 reports for sessions and business context before assigning refresh work.
+Use Google's helpful content guidance and generative AI search guidance when checking whether the refreshed page gives readers a better, source-backed answer.

 Frequently asked questions